 The Elastic Stack supports the SAML 2.0 Web Browser SSO and the SAML 2.0 Single Logout profiles and can integrate with any Identity Provider (IdP) that supports at least the SAML 2.0 Web Browser SSO Profile.
-It has been tested with a number of popular IdP implementations.
+It has been tested with a number of popular IdP implementations, such as Microsoft Active Directory Federation Services (ADFS).

 This guide assumes that you have an existing IdP and wish to add Kibana as a Service Provider.